chatton/NFARegularExpressionEngine/README.md

 nfa.MatchString(`1+2+1+`,"11112221111") // true
 ```

 - `*` Zero or More: Causes the regular expression to match zero or more occurrences.
-E.g. H* will match zero or more H characters
 ```go
 nfa.MatchString(`\d*`,"1234") // true
 nfa.MatchString(`\d*`,"") // true
 nfa.MatchString(`1*2*1*`,"2221111") // true
 ```

 - `?` One or Zero: Causes the regular expression to match exactly 0 or 1 occurrence.
-E.g. hel?o will match "heo" and "helo"

 ```go
 nfa.MatchString(`hello?`,"hell") // true
 nfa.MatchString(`hello?`,"hello") // true
 ```

 - `|` Or: Matches if either the LHS or RHS matches.
-E.g. ([\d]|j) will match any single digit or the letter j
 ```go
 nfa.MatchString(`world ([123]|[abc])`,"world 1") // true
 nfa.MatchString(`world ([123]|[abc])`,"world b") // true